-The Board of Education delegates authority and responsibility to the Superintendent to manage the terms and conditions for the employment of professional personnel.
-The Superintendent shall act reasonably and comply with State and federal law as well as any applicable individual employment contract or collective bargaining agreement in effect.
+The School Board delegates authority and responsibility to the Superintendent to manage the terms and conditions for the employment of professional personnel.
+The Superintendent shall act reasonably and comply with State and federal law as well as any applicable collective bargaining agreement in effect.
 The Superintendent is responsible for making dismissal recommendations to the Board consistent with the Board's goal of having a highly qualified, high performing staff.